Adding Images To Posts / Using the Image Resizer

-The front page on Abstract has a fixed size image above each of the latest blog posts.
+Many of the different template pages within Bloggingstream, uses an embedded image within a post when displaying the post to the user.
 This means that you need to add a custom image to a post should you wish to display the image with the post.
 If you decline to add an image to a post, it will not be displayed and won’t disrupt the theme in any way.
+Note: Images do need to be added to Featured Posts as specified below in section #4.

 Our themes use a custom image resizing script (thumb.php) which will dynamically resize, crop & create an image in the appropriate size needed for the template.

-To add images to your posts, view video demonstration.
-Alternatively please refer to the screenshot below and follow the subsequent instructions.
+View video demonstration.
+To add images to your posts, please reference the screenshot below and follow the subsequent instructions:

-- On your Write > Post tab, complete all of the standard fields when adding a new post.
+- Go to Post>New, complete all of the standard fields when adding a new post.

 - Then, click on the “Add Media” icon and upload an image of your choice.